There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 - USB – Apart from the USB connections on your motherboard, extra USB ports can come in handy to connect peripherals like keyboards and mouse’s closer to the monitor.
 There are two types.
-USB port UP Type A connects the monitor to the motherboard and essentially makes the monitor become a USB hub.
+USB port UP Type A connects the monitor to the motherboard and essentially allows the monitor to become a USB hub.
 Now; you can connect peripherals to the USB IN Type B which is essentially connected to the PC’s monitor through the Type A connection.
 USB speed standards have increased as the years have gone by, with USB 3.* being the fastest.

-- Headphone and Microphone Jacks – This is convenient to connect your headphones, headset, speakers and microphones to the monitor instead of the motherboard.
+- Headphone and Microphone Jacks – This is convenient to connect your headphones, headset, speakers, and microphones to the monitor instead of the motherboard.

 Additional Gaming Monitor Features

 Gaming monitors, especially the high-end types, come with a plethora of additional features that add to a users experience.
 Some are gimmicky while others are extremely helpful.
 We’ve mentioned many of these in our round-up but we’ll include them here again for your reference.